 What you will learn

-You will study performance, composition, music theory, history and literature.
+You will study performance, composition, music theory, history and literature, and you will participate in ensembles.
 You will develop advanced skills with applied study in piano, voice, brass, winds, strings or percussion.
 You will examine the history of music which will provide you with a rich perspective into music, composers’ lives and their contributions to musical traditions, styles, genres and forms of composition.

 A first-year schedule sample